mrience/job-board/README.md

 ##### As a company:
 - authentication and authorization for companies
-- CRUD operations on notices for companies
+- CRUD operations on job ads for companies
-- displaying own notices
+- displaying own job ads

 ##### As an user:
-- pass city and keywords to filter notices
+- pass city and keywords to filter job ads
-- show list of notices
+- show list of job ads
-- show a particular notice
+- show particular job ads

 ## technologies to be used:
 - Spring-Boot
-- Hibernate
+- Hibernate/Spring Data JPA
 - MySQL
 - Maven
 - Trello